First inauguration of Barack Obama: Inaugural balls

 President Barack Obama and First Lady Michelle Obama attended 10 official inaugural balls during the evening of January 20, 2009.
 Barack Obama wore a new tuxedo made by Hart Schaffner Marx, a Chicago-based menswear company.
 He also wore a white bow tie, instead of the conventional black.
 Traditionalists considered this a fashion faux pas, as a white tie is conventionally only worn with a white waistcoat and tails.
 Michelle Obama wore a white, one-shouldered, sleeveless gown designed by 26-year-old New York-based designer Jason Wu, breaking with the recent practice set by former first ladies Laura Bush and Hillary Clinton, who showcased designers from their hometowns.

+Barack Obama Neighborhood Inaugural Ball

 The Neighborhood Inaugural Ball, one of six balls held at the Walter E. Washington Convention Center, was the first stop of the evening for the President and First Lady.
 The Obamas danced their first song as Beyoncé Knowles serenaded them with her rendition of the Glenn Miller classic "At Last".
 According to the Presidential Inaugural Committee, the Neighborhood Inaugural Ball was the first ball with free or affordable tickets, a contrast to recent history in which "inaugural balls generally have been closed to everyday Americans, populated instead by an exclusive circle of dignitaries and donors."
 A portion of the tickets for the ball was reserved for Washington D.C. residents.

+Other Official Inaugural Balls

 The nine other official inaugural balls attended by the Obamas that evening included: